Seasoned inventory project.

 It has been known for a long time in the organisation that inventory levels could be improved.
 The problem is that Solina was having difficulties keeping the finger on the pulse.
 This is why Ward Terryn went in search of a partner able to provide the necessary support: “We had little confidence that an ERP (Enterprise Resource Planning) vendor would be able to deal with inventory parameters in a very dynamic way.
 This is why we went in search of specific software we knew would be able to do this.
 We opted for Xeleos Consulting as a partner.
 Its Optimact software was able to pin-point the sore points very quickly and that convinced us.
 We were one of the first companies to work with this tool.
 Obviously this was a risk, but on the other hand it gave us the advantage to customise the package”.

 Phased inventory reduction

-In a first phase of the project the inventory strategy of all items was called into question.
+In a first phase the inventory strategy of all items was questioned.
 “We used to produce all items in stock.
-Now we asked ourselves which products we should keep in stock and which ones we should produce to order”, outlines Ward Terryn.
+Now we asked ourselves which products to keep in stock and which ones to produce to order”, outlines Ward Terryn.
 “And we always clearly defined the service we wanted to provide for each of those items.
 After all, whereas for strategic items a service level of 95% is a must, a service level of 80% for the least important categories can suffice.”

 Solina conducted this analysis exercise using Optimact based on various product characteristics, such as the sales volumes.
 After this first phase which took a couple of months, Solina already managed to reduce the inventory by 12%.